Have you considered applying for cyber insurance?

 Who needs cyber insurance?

-Any business that collects, stores and manages people’s personal data online, including contact information, sales records, credit card numbers, ID numbers and other personal information may be at risk of data breaches.
+All companies keep business secrets of one kind or another, and therefore almost all companies will be able to benefit from cyber insurance.
+But any business that collects, stores and manages people’s personal data online, including contact information, sales records, credit card numbers, ID numbers and other personal information, could be particularly vulnerable in the event of a cyber attack.

 Do small businesses need cyber insurance?